About the Firm | Litigation Background

 Languages: English, Spanish

-Stephen is one of the top criminal defense attorneys in the country.
-With offices in Tucson, Arizona, and Hermosillo, Sonora, Mexico, he has practiced criminal defense law throughout the United States for over 35 years.
+A fluent Spanish-speaker, Stephen is one of the top criminal defense attorneys in the country.
+He grew up along the border of Mexico and Arizona, and maintains an office in Hermosillo, Sonora, Mexico in addition to his Tucson, Arizona law office.
+Stephen has practiced criminal defense law throughout the United States for over 35 years.
 The State Bar of Arizona has recognized him as a board-certified criminal law specialist since 1989.

-Stephen has further distinguished himself in the federal courts and has handled litigation for criminal cases in the United States District Courts of Arizona, California, Colorado, Florida, Illinois, Indiana, Kansas, Maryland, Michigan, Montana, Nevada, New Jersey, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, Texas, Virginia and Washington.
+On the federal front, Stephen has further distinguished himself.
+He’s handled criminal case litigation in the United States District Courts of Arizona, California, Colorado, Florida, Illinois, Indiana, Kansas, Maryland, Michigan, Montana, Nevada, New Jersey, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, Texas, Virginia and Washington.

-Many of the criminal cases in which he’s been involved are matters are of interest to the public and require constant media interaction.
-Stephen employs particular diplomacy, forethought, and wisdom, on behalf of clients in these cases.
+Because many of the criminal case litigation he’s been involved with are matters are of public interest, Stephen is skilled at media interaction.
+He’s diplomatic, showing forethought and wisdom on behalf of clients in these cases.
 He has been interviewed by national media outlets including the Associated Press, CNN, ABC, CBS, NBC, Univision, and Telemundo, as well as local, national, and international newspapers.

 Grant D. Wille